apptainer/singularity/INSTALL.md

 $ sudo yum groupinstall -y 'Development Tools' && \
   sudo yum install -y epel-release && \
   sudo yum install -y golang openssl-devel libuuid-devel \
-  libseccomp-devel squashfs-tools cryptsetup-bin
+  libseccomp-devel squashfs-tools cryptsetup
 ```

 _NOTE:_ On CentOS/RHEL 6 or less, you may skip `libseccomp-devel`.
-Also, `cryptsetup-bin` is only necessary if you are using encrypted containers.
+Also, `cryptsetup` is only necessary if you are using encrypted containers.

 ## Install Golang